weston-ai/weston-ai/README.md

-## Hi!
-I use long short-term memory (LSTM) recurrent neural networks (RNNs) to predict temporal outcomes in a variety of use-cases (public health, ecology, and business).
+## I use long short-term memory (LSTM) recurrent neural networks (RNNs) to predict temporal outcomes in a variety of use-cases (public health, ecology, and business).
 I am very interested in weights optimization and transfer learning.
 You can also find me at: www.linkedin.com/in/william-chris-weston

 <!--
 **weston-ai/weston-ai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.